(Approximate) Matrix Multiplication via Convolutions: Approximate Triple Product Polynomials

-\begin{definition}[Collisions] Let $G$ denote a finite group, $\abs{G}\ge n^{2}$ and $(S,T,U)\in \cI(G,n)$ and indexing triplet.
+For the proof we'll introduce the following useful notations and definitions. \begin{definition}[Collisions] Let $G$ denote a finite group, $\abs{G}\ge n^{2}$ and $(S,T,U)\in \cI(G,n)$ and indexing triplet.
 We define the set of \emph{Collisions} with respect to $G,n$ and \nameref{def:indexing-triplet} $(S,T,U)$ by: In words, elements of $\error{S,T,U}{}$ correspond with coefficients that would be wrongfully mapped into an index of interest (i.e. used to index an element of $\bA\bB$). \end{definition}

 \begin{definition}[Collisions \& Buckets] In the same conditions as above, we define the set of \textit{Collisions} for an index $x,y$, where $x\in S,y\in U$ by: We also define the \textit{Bucket} of $x,y$ by: \end{definition}